ROOT OF PULMONARY TRUNK

 • Closes during diastole

-• Prevents backflow into right ventricle
+• Prevents backflow into your right ventricle

 OPENING OF PULMONARY TRUNK